lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

 The `memTypeBits` attribute is a bit mask which defines the supported memory types of the physical device.
-A bit set to `1` means that the type of memory (associated to that index) is supported.
-The `flags` attribute is the type of memory that we need (for example if that memory will be accessed only by the GPU or also by the application).
-This method basically iterates over all the memory types, checking if that memory index (first condition) is supported by the device and if that it meets the requested type (second condition).
+A bit set to `1` means
+that the type of memory (associated to that index) is supported.
+The `flags` attribute is the type of memory that we need (for example
+if that memory will be accessed only by the GPU or also by the application).
+This function basically iterates over all the memory types,
+checking if that memory index (first condition) is supported by the device and if that it meets the requested type (second condition).
 This function basically returns the memory type index most suitable for the requested conditions.

 Now we can go back to the `VkBuffer` `create` function and invoke the `allocateMemory` function to allocate the memory.
-After that we can get the finally
+After that we can
-allocated size and get a handle to that chunk of memory.
+get the finally allocated size and get a handle to that chunk of memory.

 Now we need to link the allocated memory with the buffer handle, this is done by calling the `bindBufferMemory` function.